kamiliwanowicz/playwright_ts_bdd/README.md

-## Sample project for Typescript implementation of Playwright with Cucumber.
+## Sample project for Playwright implementation with Typescript and Cucumber

 ### To run from command line:
 ```npm run test```